-The evidence shows that Herschel Gryszpan acted alone when he shot vom Rath.
-There is no evidence of any association between Grynszpan and LICA before the assassination.
+The evidence shows that Herschel Grynszpan acted alone when he shot vom Rath.
+There is no evidence of any association between Grynszpan and the LICA before the assassination.
 The LICA attorney was asked to represent him by his family and his fees were paid by contributions from American Jews (among other contributors).

-There is no evidence that the pogrom was begun by “mysterious provocateurs” sent by “World Jewry” to stir up trouble and embarrass the Nazis.
+There is no evidence that “mysterious provocateurs” sent by “World Jewry” stirred up trouble in order to embarrass the Nazis.
 The German Jews and Austrian Jews were the victims of Kristallnacht, not the perpetrators of the pogrom.

 Ingrid Weckert, “’Crystal Night’ 1938: The great Anti-German spectacle,” Journal for Historical Review, Summer, 1986, p.
 15 of 17 (“Conclusion”) at www.ihr.org/jhr/v06/v06p183_Weckert.html.
 The name of her article on Kristallnacht is called “’Crystal Night’ 1938: The Great Anti-German Spectacle.”
 The emphasis is the title is mine.